 When scheduling trips to nearby lakes on short notice, try to pick the days with ideal conditions.
 We all know that the day of a big front can result in incredible fishing.
 I've had many of my best lunker days on the cold, rainy, and windy days after severe cold fronts.
 Although windy conditions can be unpleasant for anglers after a front, the water usually takes a day to cool considerably, resulting in a good bite until the skies finally clear and the wind lays down.

-Speaking of sunny and calm, those are comfortable days to be in the boat, but I normally find the bite to be a lot better on windy and cloudy days.
+Speaking of sunny and calm, those are comfortable days to be in the boat, but I usually find the bite to be a lot better on windy and cloudy days.
 Finally, the best scenario for a bass fisherman is stable conditions.
-If the water and the weather conditions stay the same for several days, normally the best pattern will stay the same.
+If the water and the weather conditions stay the same for several days, the best pattern will typically stay the same.
 As a result, once you figure out the fish, you can duplicate your results until the conditions change.
-Big fronts make for great fishing for a few hours, while stable conditions can make for great fishing for days at a time.
+Big fronts make for great fishing for a few hours, while stable conditions can make for great fishing for days.

 During your time on the lake, focus on slightly deeper water and fish key areas very thoroughly.
-Even when I catch big bass in the very backs of creeks, they're typically near quick access to deep water, or at least holding slightly deeper than the majority of the bass in the area.
+Even when I catch big bass in the very backs of creeks, they're typically near quick access to deep water or holding slightly deeper than most of the bass in the area.
 Especially in the springtime, your odds of catching a true lunker go up dramatically if you remain two casts away from shore, throwing into the area where most of the boats fishing the shore are setting.
-Once you find an area that is holding big fish, work it over very thoroughly.
+Once you find an area holding big fish, work it over very thoroughly.